iainctduncan/scheme-for-pd/README.md

 ## Installation
 * s4pd is available as source you can build, and as a beta release download for OSX only (windows to come)
 * If you install the release package, you should expand the tarball contents in your Pd/externals directory.
-This includes all the scm files, so you should only need this directory to be on your Pd file search path (in File Preferences)
+This includes all the scm files and the help patcher, so you should only need this directory to be on your Pd file search path (in File Preferences)
-* If you build from source, you must ensure the scm files are on a path that Pd searches.
-In the source, these are in their own scm directory.
-You can add the scm directory to your Pd path preferences, or copy the scm files to a folder in externals along with the s4pd external object (so that they are in the same directory), and ensure this directory is your search path.
+* If you build from source, see notes below.
 * If s4pd can't find the scm files, you will get warnings about this in the console.
-Just fix this as above and you should be good.
+* You may need to add "[declare -path s4pd]" to your patcher, or to edit your file preferences to add the path where the external and the various scm files live.

 ## Building from Source
-* Builds on my machine (OSX) using pd-lib-builder and Make
+* Builds on OSX and Linux using pd-lib-builder.
+* Scheme sources live in the scm sub directory but get copied to the s4pd directory on make install
-* Please let me know if you build successfully on Windows or Linux and I will update this section.
+* Please let me know if you build successfully on Windows and I will update this section.
-* Scheme sources in scm dir: this dir must be on the Pd file path.
-* s4pd-help.pd is in the patchers dir, must be on file path I think
 * If there is a windows dev who can help with windows releases, please get in touch

 ## Documentation